FRIDAY, 25 NOVEMBER 2005

 Here is what will help: a vanguard of rational, well-educated, open-minded and tolerant individuals.
 Intellectuals they need not necessarily be, although a core of this vanguard should consist of rational thinkers.
 This vanguard ought to be the leaders of middle class communities.
 An organisation, even a political movement, could also be suggested that would promote this idea of strong, tolerant, stable socio-economic communities, led by rational, open-minded and tolerant individuals.
 (Long live the vanguard of the bourgeoisie?)

 One does get the idea from the above that I do not exactly say anything new.
-What I describe in the above piece of text as the hope of civilization has already been an active factor in the survival and development of human existence on earth for centuries.
+What I describe in the above piece of text as the hope of civilisation has already been an active factor in the survival and development of human existence on earth for centuries.
 The vanguard of rational, open-minded leaders will be a major improvement, though.

 SUNDAY, 27 NOVEMBER 2005